The real questions in this election are 1) who are we? And just as importantly, 2) who does the international community think we are?

 Though we are a nation of individuals, there is a shared ethic undergirding the American experience.
 So did the Founding Fathers “mutually pledge to each other our lives, our fortunes, and our sacred honor” in signing the Declaration of Independence.

 Consider the U.S. invasion of Iraq in 2001.
 Saddam Hussein didn’t actually have weapons of mass destruction.
 But because he wanted to remain a major power in the region, he bragged about having them to the point where, without realizing it, he convinced the Bush administration that he did have them.
 And look where that led.
 We went in all shock and awe, which truly did shock Saddam.
-But in the end it was us who said,”aw.”
+But in the end it was we who said,”aw.”
 Lesson?
 Bluster matters.

 So say what you will about Billary (sic) – and God knows there’s plenty to say – but there isn’t any surprise there.
 After 25 years in the national spotlight as First Lady, U.S. senator, and Secretary of State, everyone knows what she’s about, us and them alike.
 It might be ungainly at times, duplicitous, even plain wrong, but there’s no mystery to it.
 She’s experienced, steady, prepared.
 She’s not going to create uncertainty or go rogue on us.